infews/workstation_repave/README.md

 # Post install work:

+(Some of these are clearly possible to automate)

 - Chrome Profiles
 - Dropbox Setup
 - Github desktop
+- Login apps:
   - Slate restart, slate on login
   - MacsFans on login
   - Quicksilver config, on login, network plugin
+  - Flycut
-- Inconsolata font
+- Inconsolata font (fonts on brew?)
 - nvALT points to Dropbox directory
 - Desktop backgrounds are different, point to Dropbox, and rotate every 30mins
 - Get Pivotal RPI directory into workspace